ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Defining Transaction Options
 ----------------------------

 Using the HTML transaction display a user can click on the "Spanner" ICON to help in setting up the option files.
-This include the core option file and the relevant javascript and CSS files.
+This include the core option file and the relevant Javascript and CSS files.

 |image94|
 *Transaction display with the option spanner ICON*